 Diet

-Sea Cucumbers are scavengers that consume tiny food products from both the ocean floor and the water’s column.
-Sea Cucumbers consume small particles such as algae, microscopic aquatic organisms, or debris, which they collect with the help of 8 to 30 tube feet that round their mouths.
+Sea Cucumbers are scavengers that consume tiny food products from both the ocean floor and the water column.
+They consume small particles such as plankton, algae, microscopic aquatic organisms, or detritus, which they collect with the help of 8 to 30 tube feet around their mouths.

 Reproduction